-We’ve used Quenza’s video coaching tools to share a goal-setting video here, but videos are also ideal for outlining life coaching concepts like self-awareness, reflection, and reinforcing positive change.
+We’ve used life coaching software Quenza to share a goal-setting video here, but videos are also ideal for outlining life coaching concepts like self-awareness, reflection, and reinforcing positive change.

-Remote life coaching might also take advantage of technology to engage clients with customized digital worksheets, or immersive activities like guided meditations on mp3.
+Remote life coaching might also take advantage of technology to engage the client with customized digital worksheets, or immersive activities like guided meditations on mp3.

 Despite all the possibilities of modern tools and techniques, however, you also need to also be aware of the new challenges.
 According to successful coach Jacob Aldridge, remote life coaching is totally doable, but you need to remember that: